-

 Description

-Analytical methods
+Analytical methods:

-Matrices concerned
+Matrices concerned:

-The dosage of phenol applies to a wide variety of matrices:
+Phenol assay is applicable to a wide variety of matrices:

 • Wastewater and industrial effluents , to control pollution and verify compliance with imposed thresholds.